HL7/fhir-pdmp/input/pagecontent/cds-smart.md

 - **MAY** use CDS Hooks for decision support alerts associated with non-drug orders, to inform the provider of a situation where opioid use might be an issue and checking PDMP is recommended.
 - **SHOULD NOT** use CDS Hooks as a mechanism to support a provider requirement to always check PDMP
 - **SHALL NOT** return discrete patient PDMP history detail in a CDS Hooks response (instead, the CDS Server **SHOULD** return a URL or SMART app link card to access the information)
-- **SHOULD** use  SMART App Launch alone (not triggered by CDS Hooks) for situations where the EHR, hospital organization, or the state or other jurisdiction has the responsibility of determining when the provider must view a patient's PDMP history.
+- **SHOULD** use  SMART App Launch alone (not triggered by CDS Hooks) for situations where the provider must view a patient's PDMP history.

 **CDS Hooks workflow event options**